Primary Navigation Mobile

 Infotainment and tech

-The iDrive infotainment system is one of the most intuitive to use.
+The iDrive infotainment system is one of the most intuitive such systems to use.
 The graphics are high-resolution, the sat-nav easy to use and follow.
-Functions are controlled via either the rotary controller and shortcut buttons located next to the gearstick, or by interacting directly with the touchscreen.
+Functions are controlled via the rotary controller and shortcut buttons located next to the gearstick, via the touchscreen, or with simple voice commands.
+The rotary controller also doubles as a touchpad that you can write postcodes on with your left hand.

 26